DataIntellectTech/TorQ/InstallGuide.md

 **releasedir** -

-Is a mandatory parameter that is the full path or relative path to the deployment directory that will populate the Torq and TorQApp.
+Is a mandatory parameter that is the full path or relative path to the deployment directory that will populate the TorQ and TorQApp.
 If the directory doesn't exist then script creates one.
 It can be anything, as per previous AquaQ instructions the folder name has been deploy.
 The releasedir parameter can be used as follows:

 `releasedir=/home/user/deploy`

 **installfile** -

-Is a mandatory parameter with the full path or relative path to the TorqApp installation file (ACCEPTS ONLY .tar.gz FILE).
+Is a mandatory parameter with the full path or relative path to the TorQApp installation file (ACCEPTS ONLY .tar.gz FILE).
 Can be used as follows:

 `installfile=/home/user/TorQ-FSP/TorQ-Finance-Starter-Pack-master.tar.gz`